detdxd/Astro-Homepage/index.md

 Topics: *AGN & Stellar Feedback, ICM & CGM, AGN Jets...*

 Q: What is 'Astrophysical Fluid Dynamics' ?
-A: Mainly refer to gas dynamics with gravity, radiation, magnetic field, particles, etc.
+A: Mainly refer to gas dynamics with gravitation, radiation, magnetic field, particles, etc.
 Q: Why 'Astrophysical Fluid Dynamics' ?
-A: If you cannot unify the 4 fundamental forces, just put them together and play with them.
+A: If you cannot unify the 4 fundamental interactions, you can only put them together and play with them.
 <br/>

 **Teaching**